 Move a Little Closer?
 Information Sharing and the Spatial Clustering of Bank Branches

 We study how information sharing between banks influences the geographical clustering of branches.
-We construct a spatial oligopoly model with price competition that explains why bank branches cluster and how the introduction of information sharing impacts clustering.
-Dynamic data on 59,333 branches operated by 676 banks in 22 countries between 1995 and 2012 allow us to test the hypotheses derived from our model.
-We find that information sharing spurs banks to open branches in localities that are new to them, but that are already well served by other banks.
-Information sharing also allows firms to borrow from more distant banks.
+A spatial oligopoly model first explains why branches cluster and how information sharing impacts price competition and equilibrium clustering.
+With data on 56,555 branches of 614 banks in 19 countries between 1995 and 2012, we test key model hypotheses.
+We find that information sharing increases branch clustering as banks open branches in localities that are new to them but that are already served by other banks.
+This branch clustering is associated with less spatial credit rationing as information sharing allows firms to borrow from more distant banks.

 JEL Classification: D43, G21, G28, L13, R51